 Control helps codependents feel safe and secure.
 Everyone needs some control over events in their life.
 You wouldn’t want to live in constant uncertainty and chaos, but for codependents, control limits their ability to take risks and share their feelings.
 Sometimes they have an addiction that either helps them loosen up, like alcoholism, or helps them hold their feelings down, like workaholism, so that they don’t feel out of control in close relationships.

 Codependents also need to control those close to them, because they need other people to behave in a certain way to feel okay.
-In fact, people pleasing and caretaking can be used to control and manipulate people.
+In fact, people-pleasing and caretaking stem from an effort1 to control and manipulate people.
 Alternatively, codependents can be bossy and tell others what they should or shouldn’t do.
 This is a violation of someone else’s boundary.

 Sometimes you can lapse into fantasy about how you’d like things to be or about someone you love as a way to avoid the pain of the present.
 This is one way to stay in denial, discussed below, but it keeps you from living your life.

 One of the problems people face in getting help for codependency is that they’re in denial about it, meaning that they don’t face their problem.
 Usually, they think the problem is someone else or the situation.
 They either keep complaining or trying to fix the other person, or go from one relationship or job to another and never own up the fact that they have a problem.

 Codependents also deny their feelings and needs.
 Often times, they don’t know what they’re feeling and are instead focused on what others are feeling.
 The same thing goes for their needs.
 They pay attention to other people’s needs and not their own.
 They might be in denial of their need for space and autonomy.
 Although some codependents seem needy, others act like they’re self-sufficient when it comes to needing help.
 They won’t reach out and have trouble receiving.
 They are in denial of their vulnerability and need for love and intimacy.